brhaka/bkSQL/README.md

 Installing Java

 ```
-Download JDK 1.8 and JRE 1.8^, than open the installer and follow the steps.
+Download JDK 1.8 and JRE 1.8^, than open the installer and follow the on-screen steps.
 ```

 Installing NetBeans

 ```
-Download NetBeans than install it by opening installer and following the steps.
+Download and run the NetBeans installer and follow the displayed steps.
 ```

 NetBeans project

 ```
-After installing JDK, JRE, NetBeans and after clone bkSQL, open up NetBeans, click on File -> Open Project -> (Go to the folder were bkSQL is located and click on it) -> Open Project.
+After installing JDK, JRE, NetBeans and after cloning bkSQL, open up NetBeans, click on File -> Open Project -> (Go to the folder were bkSQL is located and click on it) -> Open Project.
 ```

 ### Compiling